technomancy/bussard/spoilers/outline.md

 * She figures out that whoa holy crap; you're a machine consciousness
 * Nari helps you pass the background check needed for the portal

-TODO: how do we make sure that you don't miss Nari's mission?

 ## Act II: Tracking down echoes of Traxus

 Characters (especially Clay) should be deeply suspicious of Traxus, assuming that he is a villain opposed to humanity.
 This isn't true at all, but it fits the facts as they know them.
+Nari still doesn't have access to systems beyond Terran/Sol/Tana.

 * Nari helps you decrypt the polyalphabetic journal(s)
  * The one that records when Traxus first contacts you
 * She knows someone whose mother worked on the machine consciousness project (not Bohk team)
 * Track them down, find out about the connection between MC project and spacetime junction
+* Somehow you recruit Clay Dorath

 TODO: flesh this out more; who is it you find, and how do they know what they tell you?